|The SS Major and the station|

 The plan, thus, was set: they would invade Poland under a pretext, a "false flag" event.
 The next project was to damp down any outside interference.
 Soviet Premier Josef Stalin had seen how worthless the Western security guarantees had been regarding the Czechs, and he was a little hungry himself.
 He had his foreign Minister, Molotov, tell German Foreign Minister Ribbentrop that they could do a deal.
 This was done speadily in Moscow in the Stalin/Ribbentrop pact of August 23, 1939.
 Stalin agreed to do to Poland what Hitler and (ironically) the Poles, along with the other surrounding nations, had done to Czechoslovakia - carve it up between them.

-Nazi forces were already concentrating their soldiers and war-making machines along the Polish border in preparation for an all-out attack.
+The Wehrmacht already was concentrating their soldiers and war-making machines along the Polish border in preparation for an all-out attack.
 Given the pact with Stalin, Hitler was ready.
 He still wanted, though, that pretext, for whatever good it would do.
 He had a very legalistic mind at times, Adolf Hitler.